audrey-b/simanalyse/README.md

 ## Saving to file

-When running simulation studies, it is often preferable to work from disk to keep a copy of all the results.
-By default, if the  argument is not specified, results are saved in your working directory.
+When running simulation studies, it is often preferable to save all the results to disk.
+By default, when the *path* argument is not specified, results are saved in your working directory.

 ``` r
 set.seed(10L)